Why Do I Feel Responsible for My Parents?

 • loneliness

-As adults, they may continue feeling responsible for keeping parents emotionally stable or emotionally cared for.
+As adults, they may continue feeling responsible for keeping parents emotionally comfortable or emotionally stable.

 • chronic anxiety